5th Armored Division (France)

 The 5th Armored Division (5e Division Blindée, 5e DB) was an armored division of the French Army that fought in World War II and the Algerian War.
 It was also active in Germany during the Cold War.

 World War II

 The division was formed on 1 May 1943 under the command of Brig.
 Gen. Henri-Jacques-Jean-François de Vernejoul.
 It was initially the 2nd Armored Division, but renamed the 5th Armored Division on 9 July.
 The Division was a critical part of the French 1st Army under General Jean de Lattre de Tassigny, and came ashore with the U.S. 6th Army Group, under Lt.
 Gen. Jacob Devers, in the Operation Dragoon invasion of southern France in August 1944.
 The 5th Armored Division particularly distinguished itself in the assault and capture of Stuttgart, Germany in April 1945.

 Cold War

-During the Cold War, the division was initially stationed in Germany; its HQ was in Landau, Palatinate.
+During the Cold War, the division was initially stationed in West Germany; its HQ was in Landau, Palatinate.